tripal/tripal_doc/docs/dev_guide/module_dev/fields/types.rst

 of a complex field is one that stores/loads the organism of a germplasm content type.
 Within Chado, a record in the `stock` table is used to store germplasm data.
 The `stock` table has a foreign key constraint with the `organism` table.
-Therefore, a germplasm page must provide a field that allows the user to specify an organism for saving.
+Therefore, a germplasm page will usually include a field that allows the user to specify an organism for saving.
 It should also format the organism name for display.

 In practice, the `stock` table stores the numeric `organism_id` when saving